betsol/angular-form-validation/docs/api.md

 **Notice:**

-All setters of all providers will return the provider back to you in order to support chainability.
+All setters of these providers will return the provider back to you in order to support chainability.

 **Example:**